 On March 20, 2020, the US Department of Education announced that all borrowers with federally held student loans will automatically have their interest rates set to 0% for a period of at least 60 days.
 In addition, each of these borrowers were given the option to suspend their payments for at least two months to allow them greater flexibility during the national emergency.
 A final extension of the student loan payment pause will last until January 31, 2022; payments will restart after that date.
 See more information here.

 Californians interested in volunteering during the COVID-19 crisis should check with our local food banks and blood banks.
 The "California Volunteers" program has also created a helpful website for folks to learn how they can safely help their neighbors.
 Learn more at this link.

 Donated blood has decreased dramatically.
 Healthy, eligible donors are urged to come out and give to ensure there's lifesaving blood on the shelves for those who need it most.
 To find a blood drive, visit this link or call 1-800-733-2767.

-3. Donate to a shelter or food bank.
+- Donate to or volunteer with a shelter or food bank.